http://www.readwritethink.org/classroom-resources/calendar-activities/celebrate-first-summer-with-20656.html

 This NCTE page is the perfect place to begin looking for summer reading resources.
 Teachers can find links to teaching ideas, lesson plans, booklists, professional reading, and related NCTE resources.

-- Authors' Summer Reading Lists
+- Choices Reading Lists

-- Summer Reading Guide
+- Summer Reading Tips

 Grades 6 – 8 | Lesson Plan | Standard Lesson